 • SCHOLARSHIPS/GRANTS for STUDENTS & PROFESSIONALS

-As an all-volunteer non-profit organization, KDA supports and promotes dance and the arts in Kern County.
+As an all-volunteer non-profit organization, KDA supports and promotes dance and the arts in California’s Central Valleys.
 KDA uses dance to teach math and literacy, improve life with dementia, encourage respite from the difficult effects of cancer, aid with disabilities, inspire impoverished communities, and motivate dancers to dream big.
 KDA impacts Kern County by utilizing dance to encourage learning, healthy living, understanding, and tolerance.
 Through unique programs, KDA incites our community with passion, creativity, empowerment, and innovation.